shivamkumar24/Lifestylestores.com-Clone/frontend/README.md

 ## Getting Started

-This project was built using React, Chakra UI, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB with JWT Authentication.
+This project was built using React, Chakra UI, HTML, CSS, JavaScript, Rest API, Node JS, Express, and MongoDB with JWT Authentication.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites